Coveros/hol-copilot-lab/Instructions/Labs/Lab-4-Agent-Mode.md

 - ✅ Comprehensive documentation generation

 ### Billing Considerations:
 This is a common source of confusion when using Agent mode.
 You will only need to pay for an Agent mode request if you decide to submit it to one of the premium models.
 However, if you use GitHub Copilot in VS Code and allow it to choose a model by using **Auto** mode, one of the premium models (currently GPT-5, Claude Sonnet 3.5, and Claude Sonnet 4.5) may be selected automatically, assuming that model is available in your plan and your administrator has not disabled it.
-If you're on a paid GitHub Copilot plan you will receive a 10% multiplier discount on requests submitted to auto-selected models.
+If you are on a paid GitHub Copilot plan, you will receive a 10% multiplier discount on requests submitted to auto-selected models.

 ## 🍎 Scenario: Boosting The Daily Harvest's Test Coverage